 AKC Dog Breeds: a Surprise to Meet Them in Dog Shelters?

-AKC) is the only non-profit registry of purebred dog’s pedigree in the United States.
-It was found in 1884 and it is today the largest purebred dog registry in the world.
-According to the Mission Statement posted on the organization’s website,
+The American Kennel Club (AKC) is the only nonprofit registry of purebred dog pedigrees in the United States.
+It was founded in 1884, and it is today the largest purebred dog registry in the world.
+According to the Mission Statement posted on the organization's website, the AKC promotes the sport of purebred dogs and breeding for type and function, they advocate for purebred dogs as family companions, and advance canine health and well-being.
+The most popular AKC dog breeds in 2010 were:

 1. Labrador retriever